Home

 Harvest Fair (October 26, 2024)

-Let’s make the Harvest Fair a successful!
+Let’s make the Harvest Fair a success!

 New Bedford Salvation Army Fellowship (Volunteers Needed)

-The total time commitment is about 3 hours.
-You would need to be on-site by 11:30-11:45am, the meal is served from 12pm -1pm and then cleanup and you are on your way.The tasks include welcoming the clients who come for the meal, serving coffee, dessert and filling plates with the main course and serving the tables.
+The total time commitment is about 2 hours.
+You would need to be on-site by 11:30, the meal is served from 12 A.M. to 1 P.M. and then cleanup and you are on your way.
+The tasks include welcoming the clients who come for the meal, serving coffee, dessert and filling plates with the main course and serving the tables.
 While the meal is an important element, taking time for conversation with the clients is just as important, if not more so.
 Each week about 50-60 clients are served.
-If this opportunity to serve in this ministry touches your heart, please be in touch with Liz at lcrawley53@gmail.com
+If this opportunity to serve in this ministry touches your heart, please contact the Parish Office.

 New Visitors